fweiss/yocto-rpi-vm/BUGS.md

 ### Do we really need it?
 - look for disable flags
 - try core-image-minimal - nope, still ``gdk-pixbuf-query-loaders: not found``
+- use a headless raspberry pi zero w layer

 ### What's wrong with the path?